Eyevinn/breaking-news-vc/README.md

 # breaking-news-vc

-This Application is a Proof-of-Concept on how to use a Stream Switch Manager API with the Eyevinn Channel-Engine V3 Release Candidate, as its `StreamSwitchManager`.
+This Application is a Proof-of-Concept on how to use a Stream Switch Manager API with the **Eyevinn Channel-Engine V3 Release Candidate**, as its `StreamSwitchManager`.
 This API is a simple example implementation for a stream switch manager that enables a quick switch to a Live stream with a single API POST call.

 This could be used to emulate breaking into a live news coverage on top of a linear channel on Channel Engine, much like traditional TV.